 For example, roots like cran in cranberry are only "bound" to the extent that our analysis finds that these systems are infrequently selected without another lexical system.
-But if we observe that speakers produce forms such as cran-grape and cran-apple, and readily make sense of utterances like AI is a big fan of cran, then we infer that there is a [cran] c-system, and that [cran] can couple to {N} productively.
+But if we observe that speakers produce forms such as cran-grape and cran-apple, and readily make sense of utterances like Al is a big fan of cran, then we infer that there is a [cran] c-system, and that [cran] can couple to {N} productively.
 The irony is that when we refer to "cran" as a bound morph in an analytical context, we promote the independent selection of this cs-system, in a statistical sense.
+Thus people with some instruction in morphology may be more likely to productively couple bound morphs that were exemplified as such, and this in turn makes those morphs more likely to be exhibit the distributional patterns of free morphs!
 This irony highlights the fact that our use of the terms "bound" and "free" depend on a choice of analytical scale.

 Indeed, some "derivational" morphology is, contrary to prototype, very productive.
 In some languages intransitive {V} systems can be transitivized.
 The lexicalized transitivity contrast in English between c-systems [die] and [kill] is associated with an affix-like system in some languages, i.e. make-die.
-Such patterns can be readily analyzed as co-selection of verbal cs-system [die]{V} and a transitivizing or causativizing cs-system, [cause]{VALENCY}.
+Such patterns can be readily analyzed as co-selection of verbal cs-system [die]{V} and a transitivizing or causativizing cssystem, [CAUSE]{VALENCY}.
 Derivational cs-systems of this sort are akin to much of the inflectional morphology we examined above.

 Given the complexity and scale-dependence of the relevant factors, we should be careful to avoid imposing a categorical distinction between derivational and inflectional morphology.
 Instead, we should interpret productivity, compositionality, and boundedness as statistical descriptions of patterns of organization, which necessarily require a choice of spatial and temporal scales.
-From this perspective it would be a worthwhile endeavor to re-examine the generalization that derivational morphology "precedes" inflectional morphology (Booij, 1996).
+From this perspective it would be a worthwhile endeavor to re-examine the generalization that derivational morphology (Booij, 1996).